Beaujolais Nouveau Day

 What does Beaujolais Nouveau taste like?

-Let’s not overthink: Beaujolais Nouveau isn’t about complexity, but joy.
+Let’s not overthink this wine: Beaujolais Nouveau is about fun, not being complicated.
 It’s like meeting an exuberant puppy who hasn’t quite learned to behave, light in body, zippy with flavours of strawberry, raspberry, and candied violets, sometimes with a playful hint of banana thanks to its peculiar fermentation method.
-This is a proper red, but nothing like the bold, brooding stuff you might usually encounter.
-Served slightly chilled, just as the French autumn breeze would have it, it begs for food that’s rustic and sociable: crusty baguette, ripe brie, or whatever’s on hand and ready to share.
+This is a red wine, but nothing like the big, heavy stuff you might usually drink.

 Beaujolais Nouveau’s price tag